calvin-wjy/calvin-wjy/README.md

 ### Hello Everyone! 👋

-My name is Calvin and I love to explore and learn new things.
-Currently, I am employed as Senior Software Engineer at @DBS Bank.
+My name is Calvin, I love to explore and learn new things.

 ---